 - Once the vegetables are cooked, season with a mix of parsley, salt, and pepper.
 Then, add the vegetable broth, soaked & strained wild rice, and coconut milk to the pot with the vegetables.
 Stir to mix together.

 - Bring the pot of soup to a boil.
 Then, reduce the heat to a simmer and cook covered for 20 minutes.

 - At the 20 minute mark remove the soup lid, stir the soup, and cook the soup uncovered for an additional 15-20 minutes until the rice is cooked through.
 (Please note, if you are using a rice other than wild rice, cooking time will vary, so check if it is done at the 20 minute mark).

 - Remove the soup from the heat and let it sit for 5 minutes to thicken.
 Finally, serve and enjoy!

-- Soup can be stored as leftovers in a closed container in the fridge.
+- Soup can be stored as leftovers in a closed container in the fridge for up to 4 days or in the freezer for up to 1 month.
 Any leftovers will thicken substantially as the rice will absorb the liquid, so add in extra vegetable broth for a soup-like consistency when eating leftovers.